lusee-night/luseepy/README.md

  * `LUSEEPY_PATH` -- path to the luseepy checkout
  * `LUSEE_IMAGE` -- docker image that has everything to run lusee

-Additionally you might want to set up:
+Additionally, some scripts require prefabricated data and you may need to set up its location:

  *  `LUSEE_DRIVE_DIR` -- path to the checkout of the LuSEE-Night Google Drive